j0zzz/JoeQuake/README.md

 1 by default.

 ### `r_waterquality`

 Specifies the quality (tesselation level) of the water surfaces' warping animation.
 Can be between 3 and 64.
 8 by default.

+### `r_waterwarp`

+When switched on, puts a warp effect on the screen while underwater.
+0 by default.

+### `r_particles`

+Toggles drawing of classic particles.
+Possible values are:
+0 - No particles drawn
+1 - Circle shaped particles
+2 - Square shaped particles
+Default value is "1".

 ### `capture_codec`